sebastian-wong0412/Design-of-SAW-Filters-based-on-Deep-Learning/README.md

-# Regression prediction of large labels based on small features
+# Material Selection and Performance Prediction of Surface Acoustic Wave Filters Based on Machine Learning